 The program helps emerging writers overcome barriers to their growth and development, provides professional writers with an opportunity to refine their mentoring and instructional skills, and reaffirms the creative conviction of everyone involved.
 In so doing, the program helps fulfill WFNS’s mission to foster creative writing and the profession of writing; to provide advice and assistance to writers at all stages of their careers; to encourage greater public recognition of writers and their achievements; and to enhance the literary arts in our regional and national culture.

-Want to hear about the impact of the Alistair MacLeod Mentorship Program first-hand?
+Hear about the impact of the MacLeod Mentorship Program first-hand.